UnquietSugar/e-shop/README.md

 ### `npm i json-server`

 Installs package which mocks backend api.
+Without it app will not work.

 ### `npm run my-server`

-Runs server.
+Runs server on port 3001.

 ### `npm start`